venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/eqep_cw_ccw.md

 \endcond
 # Watch Variables

-The following variables can be monitored to observe the eQEP measurements:
+The following variables can be monitored by pausing the program to observe the eQEP measurements:

-- currentEncoderPos: Current absolute encoder position (increments with CW, decrements with CCW)
-- direction: Current direction (1 = CW, -1 = CCW)
-- freq: Pulse frequency in Hz
-- speed: Motor speed in RPM
+- gEncoderState: Global structure for all calculations

 # Supported Combinations
 \cond SOC_AM263X || SOC_AM263PX || SOC_AM261X